 Creating content is not difficult.
 The hard part is creating great content that gets visited and shared.
 Most sites have adopted the approach of publishing as much as they can hoping that some of the content works and attracts them pageviews.
 This is not the right approach.
 Most content doesn’t stick.
 Most of it goes completely unnoticed.

 This is one of the pieces of advice that you will rarely get in social media and blogging: Limit your output.
 Focus on the quality instead of the quantity when publishing content.
 Instead of creating several mediocre pieces of content, create one quality post.
 Focus on authentic content that provides value instead of the sensationalist pieces that trick people into clicking and don’t deliver.
 That is very short term thinking.
 Create content that captures attention instead.
 Then instead of your posts going unnoticed and having no visitors, you will have one post that actually gets visitors and gets spread in social media.
+This will also help you gain better search rankings.

 Provide unique value, expertise and context